shubhamc1947/npm-mern-setup/README.md

 1. **Run the Setup Script**

-   Once installed, you can run the setup script using the `npx` command:
+   You can run the setup script using the `npx` command:

    ```bash
    npx mernstepup